gitlabhq/gitlabhq/doc/development/ee_features.md

 can't easily extend it with an EE module because Grape has different context in different blocks.
 In order to overcome this, we need to move the data to a class method that resides in a separate module or class.
-This allows us to extend that module or class before its data is used, without having to place a `prepend` in the middle of CE code.
+This allows us to extend that module or class before its data is used, without having to place a `prepend_if_ee` in the middle of CE code.

 For example, in one place we need to pass an extra argument to `at_least_one_of` so that the API could consider an EE-only argument as the